qingmuhe/BasketballOnline/README.md

 # BasketballOnline
 An server programm for the app Basketball Online; Django

-commit model : commit by XXX;time;done
+commit model : Commit by XXX;time;done